Generic filters

 Outpatient Clinician

-Ashley Moore-Cruz (she/her) is currently a Resident in Counseling working towards becoming a Licensed Professional Counselor.
-Ashley pursued her Master’s in Clinical Mental Health Counseling from The University of the Cumberlands and graduated in May of 2021 with Summa Cum Laude and was awarded Outstanding Masters Student.
-She is an LGBTQ+ Affirming clinician and primarily utilizes Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Trauma Informed Therapy interventions to work with individuals 15 and up and adult couples.
-Ashley is heavily involved in the Suicide Awareness community and has facilitated connections to better assist our community.
-Ashley organized and currently facilitates Becoming Me, The Up Centers first LGBTQ+ group.
+Ashley (she/her) is currently a Resident in Counseling working towards becoming a Licensed Professional Counselor.
+Ashley pursued her Master’s in Clinical Mental Health Counseling from The University of the Cumberlands and graduated in May of 2021 Summa Cum Laude and was awarded Outstanding Masters Student.
+She is an LGBTQ+ Affirming clinician and primarily utilizes Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Gottman Method Couples Therapy, and other Trauma Informed interventions to work with individuals 15 and up and adult couples.
+Ashley is heavily involved in the Suicide Awareness community and has facilitated connections to better assist our community through the American Foundation for Suicide Prevention, Suffolk Chapter.
+Ashley organized and currently facilitates Becoming Me, an LGBTQ+ group, and a few other rotating groups.
+She currently sees clients via telehealth only.
 Overall, Ashley believes in treating each person with compassion and empathy and honors their individuality to uncover the “why” behind what makes them uniquely them.

 Dr. Bonita Jackson-Vergara, LPC, LSATP, LCMHC, ACS